YSN Alcohol Policy for Student-Organized Events

 - In accordance with Connecticut state law, alcoholic beverages may be dispensed only to individuals over the age of twenty-one and may not be dispensed to any intoxicated person.

 - Driving under the influence of alcohol or other drugs creates a significant safety risk and is strictly prohibited by Connecticut law.
-When returning from events where alcohol is served, YSN encourages students to use the West Campus Shuttle, rideshare apps, taxi services, or public transportation.
+When returning from events where alcohol is served, YSN encourages students to use the Yale Shuttle, rideshare apps, taxi services, or public transportation.

 - Alcohol served on the YSN campus must be consumed within the room or area in which the event is held; taking open containers of alcohol to other rooms or areas is not permitted.